jrtechs/NodeJSBlog/blogContent/posts/other/working-remote.md

 ![Desk](media/remote-work/desk.jpg)

-To make up for these differences of working at home, I have made some helpful adjustments to my schedule to make myself more productive as a remote worker:
+To get better at remote work, I have made some adjustments to my schedule:

 - Creating and updating physical lists
 - Changing environments every few hours